Car Insurance Rates by Age

 Car Insurance For Young Drivers

-We promise it’s nothing personal.
+Why is car insurance so much more expensive for young drivers?
+It's nothing personal.
 Insurance companies are in the business of making money, and they do so by calculating how risky each particular driver is and charging appropriately.

 It almost always pays to shop around for car insurance, too.
 The more you compare rates, the more information you’ll have to help you make the best decision.

 If you are a young person living at home, it almost always makes sense to be on your family car insurance plan—especially if your parents are footing the bill.
 Having multiple cars under the same policy could net you a multi-car discount.

-There are several steps that young drivers, in particular, can take to reduce the amount of money they pay in car insurance premiums.
+There are several steps that young drivers in particular can take to reduce the amount of money they pay in car insurance premiums.
 Taking a driver’s ed class is a great way to learn road safety, which can help you avoid accidents and might net you a discount.
 In addition, students in high school and college can generally get a discount for having good grades.